 I managed to get rid of all of the buckles in the paper by wetting the back of the completed painting with clear water and pressing it between two clean hand towels, which I then weighed down with a ton of books until it dried.

-If you’ve painted this watercolour exercise, or would like to offer your feedback then please share it with us in the comments below.
+If you’ve painted this Terry Harrison watercolour demonstration yourself, or would like to offer your feedback then please share it with us using the comments below.